Full-time Cornell faculty

 Each year the Kaplan Fellowship is awarded to one faculty member who receives $10,000 to further develop an ongoing community-based learning course or research project, to initiate a new effort or to seek institutionalization of a community-engaged learning course.

-The recipient will be honored by the Provost at an Einhorn Center awards event on Tuesday, April 16, 2024.
+The recipient will be honored at the Einhorn Center awards event on Tuesday, April 8, 2025.

 Each year the Kaplan Fellowship is awarded to one faculty member who receives $10,000 to further develop an ongoing community-based learning course or research project, to initiate a new effort or to seek institutionalization of a community-engaged learning course.

-The recipient will be honored by the Provost at an Einhorn Center awards event on Tuesday, April 16, 2024.
+The recipient will be honored at the Einhorn Center awards event on Tuesday, April 8, 2025.

-Applicants must be full-time Cornell faculty members and be able to demonstrate a commitment to community-engaged learning.
+Applicants must be full-time Cornell faculty members and able to demonstrate a commitment to community-engaged learning.

-Applicants must be full-time Cornell faculty members and be able to demonstrate a commitment to community-engaged learning.
+Applicants must be full-time Cornell faculty members and able to demonstrate a commitment to community-engaged learning.

 The application includes: